hyunikn/json-den-java/README.md

 1. Method `equals` checks the value equality, not the reference equality.
 Method `clone` deeply copies JSON values.
     They properly handle hierarchical structures of JSON values.
-2. It provides methods `diff`, `common` and `subtract` which identify the identical or different parts of two JSON values.
+2. It provides methods `diff`, `common` and `subtract` which identify identical or different parts of two JSON values.
-3. It provides a method `getx` which can query JSON nodes located deep in hierarchical structures with a single dot delimited path.
+3. It provides a method `getx` which can query JSON nodes located deep in hierarchical structures with a single path.
     For example, you can use `json.getx("how.deep.is.your.love")`
     instead of `json.get("how").get("deep").get("is").get("your").get("love")`.
 4. It provides a method `setx` which creates parent nodes as needed,